-a public conversation and evening of film screenings about the legacy of the Situationist International and the film-theoretical cinema of Guy Debord
+A series of programs revisiting the legacy of the Situationist International and the film-theoretical cinema of Guy Debord

-Slought Foundation is pleased to announce "Film as Critical Practice: The Cinema of Guy Debord and the Spectre of the Situationist International," a public conversation and evening of film screenings about the legacy of the Situationist International and the film-theoretical cinema of Guy Debord on Thursday, April 6, 2006 from 6:30-9:00pm.
-Thomas Y. Levin, Jean-Michel Rabaté, Keith Sanborn, and Anthony Vidler will engage in public conversation, accompanied by video projections of Guy Debord's second film, "Sur le passage de quelques personnes à travers une assez courte unité de temps" (1959), and Debord's fifth film, "Réfutation de tous les jugements, tant élogieux qu'hostiles, qui ont été jusqu'ici portés sur le film 'La Société du Spectacle'" (1975).
+Slought is pleased to announce "Film as Critical Practice: The Cinema of Guy Debord and the Spectre of the Situationist International," a public conversation and evening of film screenings about the legacy of the Situationist International and the film-theoretical cinema of Guy Debord on Thursday, April 6, 2006 from 6:30-9:00pm.
+Thomas Y. Levin, Jean-Michel Rabaté, Keith Sanborn, and Anthony Vidler will engage in public conversation, accompanied by video projections of Guy Debord's second film, Sur le passage de quelques personnes à travers une assez courte unité de temps (1959), and Debord's fifth film, Réfutation de tous les jugements, tant élogieux qu'hostiles, qui ont été jusqu'ici portés sur le film 'La Société du Spectacle' (1975).
 Unavailable in France since 1984, these films have just been released in newly mastered prints on DVD.

 Renewing Marx's critique of capital, the Situationists viewed the banalization of art as a symptom of the totalizing effect of capitalist alienation.
 They saw their task as artists and revolutionaries to supersede art as a separate and specialized activity, transforming it so as to become the basis of an invigorated practice of a dramatically new type of everyday life.
 In the wake of May '68, which seemed to offer a brief glimpse of the revolutionary upheaval of the quotidian that the SI had long envisioned, the collective project began to falter.
 Marked by constant scissions and expulsions, the SI dissolved in 1972.

 The artist, cultural theorist and activist Guy Debord was the leading member of the Situationist International and author of the group's most influential text, The Society of the Spectacle (1967).
 In this seminal tract, Debord develops a critique of spectacular society as the moment of the total occupation of social life by the commodity relation.
 Parallel with his work as the motor of SI activities of all sorts, including the production of the enormously influential collectively-edited magazine Internationale Situationiste (IS), Guy Debord was also a filmmaker.
 The six films that Debord made between 1952 and 1978 provide a fascinating perspective onto his decidedly critical practice.
 On the one hand, Debord insisted that the existing cinema had to be destroyed, along with all forms of specialized artistic practice.
 Yet, on the other hand, Debord and the SI continued to develop strategies for artistic intervention, most notably the militant practice of détournement, a form of plagiaristic citation that recontextualized images and sound from other films and cultural materials of all sorts.

-Keith Sanborn is a New York-based media artist Keith Sanborn teaches in the Program in Visual Arts at Princeton University.
+Keith Sanborn is a New York-based media artist and teaches in the Program in Visual Arts at Princeton University.
 Selected for both the 1991 and 2002 Whitney Biennials, his films have been shown at Berkeley's Pacific Film Archive, Colone's Kunsthochschule für Medien, and New York's Millenium Film Workshop.
 Sanborn is a translator of the writings and films of both Guy Debord and René Viénet, and he has published in Artforum (February 2006) a consideration of the DVD box set of Debord's complete films, recently released in France by Gaumont.